Cement kiln: Kiln control

 The independent use of fan speed and fuel rate is constrained by the fact that there must always be sufficient oxygen available to burn the fuel, and in particular, to burn carbon to carbon dioxide.
 If carbon monoxide is formed, this represents a waste of fuel, and also indicates reducing conditions within the kiln which must be avoided at all costs since it causes destruction of the clinker mineral structure.
 For this reason, the exhaust gas is continually analyzed for O2, CO, NO and SO2.

 The assessment of the clinker peak temperature has always been problematic.
 Contact temperature measurement is impossible because of the chemically aggressive and abrasive nature of the hot clinker, and optical methods such as infrared pyrometry are difficult because of the dust and fume-laden atmosphere in the burning zone.
 The traditional method of assessment was to view the bed of clinker and deduce the amount of liquid formation by experience.
 As more liquid forms, the clinker becomes stickier, and the bed of material climbs higher up the rising side of the kiln.
 It is usually also possible to assess the length of the zone of liquid formation, beyond which powdery "fresh" feed can be seen.
 Cameras, with or without infrared measurement capability, are mounted on the kiln hood to facilitate this.
 On many kilns, the same information can be inferred from the kiln motor power drawn, since sticky feed riding high on the kiln wall increases the eccentric turning load of the kiln.
 Further information can be obtained from the exhaust gas analyzers.
 The formation of NO from nitrogen and oxygen takes place only at high temperatures, and so the NO level gives an indication of the combined feed and flame temperature.
 SO2 is formed by thermal decomposition of calcium sulfate in the clinker, and so also gives an indication of clinker temperature.
 Modern computer control systems usually make a "calculated" temperature, using contributions from all these information sources, and then set about controlling it.

 As an exercise in process control, kiln control is extremely challenging, because of multiple inter-related variables, non-linear responses, and variable process lags.
 Computer control systems were first tried in the early 1960s, initially with poor results due mainly to poor process measurements.
 Since 1990, complex high-level supervisory control systems have been standard on new installations.
 These operate using expert system strategies, that maintain a "just sufficient" burning zone temperature, below which the kiln's operating condition will deteriorate catastrophically, thus requiring rapid-response, "knife-edge" control.

 Cement kiln emissions

 Emissions from cement works are determined both by continuous and discontinuous measuring methods, which are described in corresponding national guidelines and standards.
-Continuous measurement is primarily used for dust, NOx and SO2, while the remaining parameters relevant pursuant to ambient pollution legislation are usually determined discontinuously by individual measurements.
+Continuous measurement is primarily used for dust (particulates), NOx (nitrogen oxides) and SO2 (sulfur dioxide), while the remaining parameters relevant pursuant to ambient pollution legislation are usually determined discontinuously by individual measurements.

 The following descriptions of emissions refer to modern kiln plants based on dry process technology.